The Police Department has the following special services:

 The Exeter Police Department Chaplaincy Program is designed to complement and support the law enforcement and community relations activities of the Police Department by providing counsel and support to law enforcement officers and their families, as well as to members of the general public, including but not limited to those who are victims of, or otherwise impacted by, accidents or criminal activity.

-Our Chaplain Corps consist of volunteers who are ordained, or otherwise approved, as members of a recognized religious clergy and who exhibit strong moral and religious convictions, and who genuinely care about people and their needs.
+Our Chaplain Corps consists of volunteers who are ordained or otherwise approved, as members of a recognized religious clergy and who exhibit strong moral and religious convictions, and who genuinely care about people and their needs.

 Law Enforcement Chaplaincy

 Each day law enforcement officers may be faced with potentially dangerous situations.
 Many times, they need to express their frustrations and concerns to someone who has the training, experience and sensitivity to understand their circumstances, yet remain detached enough to provide effective advice and counsel.
 The families of law enforcement offices may also experience such a need, as may those who are otherwise affected by law enforcement.